FlorianWilk/SpotMicroAI/README.md

 ![SpotMicroAI](/Images/SpotMicroAI_complete_1.jpg)

-First of all thanks to Deok-yeon Kim aka KDY0523 who made [this incredible work on Thingiverse](https://www.thingiverse.com/thing:3445283)
+First of all thanks to Kim Deok-Yeon aka KDY0523 who made [this incredible work on Thingiverse](https://www.thingiverse.com/thing:3445283)

 This basically is the physical Robot.
-It will take some Days to print and assemble all the Parts, but it's worth all the effort.
-I also sanded, primed and painted all the Parts to give it a nicer Look.
+It will take some days to print and assemble all the parts, but it's worth all the effort.
+I also sanded, primed and painted all the Parts to give it a nicer look.

 [Here is my Thingiverse-Make](https://www.thingiverse.com/make:654812)

 Since my setup required some additional Hardware, i recreated some parts using FreeCAD - see /urdf/FreeCAD-Directory.
+You might notice the redunancy of some STL-files, which is caused by the "ROSification" and the slightly different Model-Structure.
+I will have to clean it up.

 ![Parts](/Images/SpotMicroAI_FreeCad.png)